MichelNivard/MCMSEM/PATCHNOTES.md

+## Patch notes

+### v0.25.0
+ - Fixed a bug causing `outofbounds_penalty` to only apply to estimates outside of the upper bound, not the lower bound.
+ - Updated `MCMcompareloss()` to comply with new `MCMfit()` standards
+ - Changed `MCMcompareloss()` so that it works with any N different optimizers
+   - Due to this change the optimizers, iterations, and learning rates will now only be displayed with `extensive_model_info=TRUE`, even if they differ
+ - Moved all patchnotes to `PATCHNOTES.md` in preparation of commit to master branch
+ - Temporarily removed test observations and TO-DO items in preparation of commit to master branch
+   - Will be placed back into `README.md` after merge
+ - Removed `Development branch` notice from `README.md` in preparation of commit to master branch
+ - Added `MCMSEM v0.25.0` header with some brief explanation of the new version in preparation of commit to master branch
+ - Updated wiki pages:
+   - `0.1 Rationale`: fixed some typos, and changed RAW layout to improve readability when editing
+   - `1 Installing`: updated to fit current version
+   - `1.1 Cloud`: fixed some typos, and changed RAW layout to improve readability when editing
+   - `2.0 Data prep`: Renamed to `Data preparation`, as it now also includes information on `MCMdatasummary` and its exportability
+   - `2.1 Creating a model`: updated to fit current version
+   - `2.2 Editing a model`: updated to fit current version
+   - `3.
+Fitting`: updated to fit current version
+   - `4.
+Results`: updated to fit current version
+   - `5.
+Post hoc`: Added to include plotting loss history, plotting gradients, and comparing models

+### v0.24.0
+ - Fixed an issue causing the number of columns to be stored in results, instead of the number of samples (resulting in incorrect `BIC`)
+ - Removed argument `silent` from `MCMfit()`, as its use was highly comparable to that of `debug`, loss printing during optimization is now included in `debug` and `silent` is removed
+   - Additionally, enabled live loss-printing with CUDA devices (with the warning that it may significantly impact performance)
+   - Updated `MCMfit()` manual page accordingly
+ - Added wiki page `0.1 Rationale.md`
+ - Updated wiki pages `Generating test data`, `Creating an MCM model`, `Editing an MCM model` and `MCMSEM results`, note these are currently still unfinished.
+   - The main thing to do still is update the generated data and update the figures.
+ - Added `debug` argument to `MCMsavesummary()`
+   - Added `debug` entry to `MCMsavesummary()` manual page
+ - Added wiki page 5 `Post hoc` with headers (unfinished), which will include:
+   - MCM result plots
+   - Loss history plots
+   - Gradients/gradient plots
+   - `MCMcompareloss()`
+ - Moved patch-notes of version `0.21.1` and earlier to `PATCHNOTES.md` to clear readme file.
+   - Note when this version is pushed to master all patch-notes will migrate there.

+### v0.23.0
+ - > :warning: __WARNING__: The default behavior of `simulate_data()` changed such that it now automatically returns an `mcmdatasummaryclass` object.
+To keep the raw simulated data in line with previous versions please use `simulate_data(asdtaframe=TRUE)`.
+ - Added argument `asdataframe` to `simulate_data()`, and set the default to `FALSE`. this argument does the following:
+   - `TRUE`: Returns the raw simulated data as data frame
+   - `FALSE`: Returns an `mcmdatasummaryclass` object of the generated data
+ - Added argument `...` to `simulate_data()`, used for passing other arguments to `MCMdatasummary()` when `asdataframe` is `FALSE`
+ - Updated manual pages to be fully in line with v0.23.0 conventions for
+   - `MCMcompareloss()`
+   - `MCMdatasummary()`
+   - `MCMedit()`
+   - `MCMfit()`
+   - `MCMmodel()`
+   - `MCMsavesummary()`
+   - `simulate_data()`
+   - `as.data.frame(mcmresultclass)`
+   - `as.data.frame(mcmresultsummaryclass)`
+   - `plot(mcmmodelclass)`
+   - `plot(mcmresultclass)`
+   - `print(mcmmodelclass)`
+   - `summary(mcmresultclass)`
+### v0.22.0
+ - Significantly changed `simulate_data` to allow for generation of N variables, in line with what the package is now capable of
+   - Input `a1` changed to `a` which should now be an N_variables * N_latents matrix with `a` parameters
+   - Inputs `b1` and `b2` changed to `b` which should now be an N_variables * N_variables matrix with `b` parameters and diagonal of 1
+   - Added `skew` argument, boolean vector describing which variables should contain skewness
+   - Added `kurt` argument, boolean vector describing which variables should contain kurtosis
+   - `shape` and `df` still function the same, only are now used across all variables with skewness and kurtosis respectively
+   - The default behavior of `simulate_data()` remains functionally the same
+ - Added argument `parameterlegend` to `plot(result$gradients)` to allow for disabling legend, as this can sometimes obscure important details in the graph.
+ - Changes in `MCMdatasummary`:
+   - Changed possible ID column detection error to a warning
+   - Changed `low_memory=0` behavior to use `covchunked` with 16 chunks as test results indicate this is faster with higher memory usage compared to base covariance
+   - Changed the way data summary objects are saved from gzipped strings to H5 floats significantly speeding up the saving process (1.3s instead of 33s at 18 input variables), as well as saving space

 ### v0.21.1
  - Bugfixes in `MCMdatasummary` when `low_memory` is enabled

 ### v0.21.0
  - > :warning: __WARNING__: Due to changes in the layout of MCMdatasummary starting in v0.20.0 data summaries can no longer be stored via Rs built-in `save()`.
 You now have to use MCMsavesummary()
  - The argument `low_memory` in `MCMfit()` is now passed to `MCMdatasummary()` if a `data.frame` or `matrix` object is passed as data
    - To prevent this, run `MCMdatasummary()` first.
 Note that it is recommended to do so before `MCMmodel()` anyways.
  - Slight changes to backend of SE calculation significantly reducing memory footprint with minimal impact on performance.
    - Specifically, no longer calculates `W` as an intermediate if `use_kurtosis` and `use_skewness` are both TRUE, this prevents creating a second giant (same shape as `S.m`) matrix.

 ### v0.20.1
  - Replaced `covlowmem` with `covchunked` internally in `MCMdatasummary`
  - Number of chunks is automatically determined based on `low_memory` to keep the use of this argument similar to that in `MCMfit`: